-When the stumps and roots (and brick) were cleared, I asked for a renewal and refreshing of my spirit.
-I prayed for inner peace to foster quiet time and reflection, and a new place for creative ideas to grow.
+When the stumps and roots (and brick) were cleared, I prayed for inner peace to foster quiet time and reflection, and a new place for creative ideas to grow.

-We hung a string of lights overhead and a hummingbird feeder in a tree.
-A bright green metal table and chairs from Target fit right in the space, and a coleus plant added color.
+We hung a string of lights overhead and a feeder to attract hummingbirds.
+A bright green metal table and chairs fit right in the space, and a coleus plant added color.

-Our dear friends Debbie and John brought us perennial shade plants in memory of my son’s dad and my former husband, Jose, who passed away this year.
-This is “Sea Heart:”
+Our dear friends Debbie and John brought us several plants in memory of my son’s dad and my former husband who passed away.

 A stray hollyhock seed blew in and planted itself at the entrance of the garden, where it bloomed with the showiest fuchsia blossoms all summer.